Best Practices for Protecting Yourself and Your Team From Viruses

 Adapt the Way We Do Business to Minimize Interruption

-- Assess whether travel plans are mission-critical or whether objectives can be achieved via video conference and avoid all travel to high-risk areas as identified on the CDC web site.
+- Assess whether travel plans are mission-critical or objectives can be achieved via video conference.
+Avoid all travel to high-risk areas as identified on the CDC website.

 - Plan Ahead.
-Determine your team’s workload over coming weeks and plan for how we get the job done in the event that certain employees are unable to perform work functions due to illness or quarantine.
+Determine your team’s workload over the coming weeks and plan how to get the job done if certain employees cannot perform work functions due to illness or quarantine.

 - Ensure you have everything you need to be productive remotely in case of a business interruption –access to the shared drive, video conferencing programs installed, computer chargers at home, etc.

 - Prepare employees to be productive from home, especially if they haven’t had significant experience working remotely.
-Establish a reporting framework (recurring calls, video conferences, etc.) to successfully manage a remote workforce.
+Establish a reporting framework (recurring calls, video conferences, etc.) to manage a remote workforce successfully.